 I don’t limit myself to a certain age group when I write.
 As a result, some of my work may not be suitable for some readers.
-I can’t include content warnings for everything I write, but I’ve provided this page as a resource if you’d like to have a selection of my work tailored for a specific audience.
+Although I’ve included some content warnings and notes in my codex, I can’t include everything.
+I’ve provided this page as a resource if you’d like to have a selection of my work tailored for a specific audience.

 “All ages” stories are suitable for children, young adults, and adults.
 They are roughly equivalent to G- or PG-rated movies.
 I determine whether something is all-ages not by the complexity of the writing, but by the content.
 The endings may not necessarily be happy, but the stories avoid explicit descriptions of upsetting material.

 - “Mother Tongues”—A science fiction story about the sacrifices a mother makes to ensure a good future for her daughter.

 - “Th Fifth Lttr”—A fun oulipo story about overthrowing a tyrannical king.

 - “Inhalations”—A sensory poem about using smells as a language.

 - “The Love Letters” (by Peng Simeng)—A beautiful story about space exploration and memory.

 The age range for “young adult” (YA) varies, but generally, these pieces are for people who are transitioning developmentally from teenagers to adults.
 Common themes include coming-of-age and grappling with identity.
 The protagonists are also typically young adults, though they don’t have to be.
 My YA work may still contain upsetting material, though I typically write hopeful endings.

 - “A Complex Filament of Light”—A story about a graduate student struggling to come to terms with their sister’s suicide.